grillo/grillo-docs/docs/how-to/advanced_structural_monitoring.md

 ---

 # Create advanced Structural Monitoring Solution
-In a more complex case, we want to monitor shaking of a structure, calculate spectral properties of the signal, generate graphics and receive an alert whenever the amplitude exceeds a predefined limit.
+In a more complex case, we want to monitor the shaking of a structure, calculate spectral properties of the signal, generate graphics and receive an alert whenever the amplitude exceeds a predefined limit.

 ```mermaid
 flowchart TB